Chilworth, Surrey: Chilworth Manor

 Chilworth Manor is a large house between the 'village' (clustered centre) and St Martha's Hill to the north.
 It was part of the patrimony granted to Newark Priory when this monastery was founded in the late 12th century, and was administered as a monastic manor until the abbey was dissolved by Henry VIII.
 By 1580 the property was owned by one William Morgan.
 William's son, John, was knighted at Cadiz in 1596.
 In 1725 the widowed Sarah Churchill, Duchess of Marlborough, became the owner.
 She added the Marlborough Wing and developed a tiered garden excavated in the sloping hillside and still known as the "Duchess's Garden".
 Chilworth Manor is a grade II listed building and has recently been extensively restored and refurbished by new owners, following the death of its previous occupant, Lady Heald.

 Amenities

 Chilworth has three churches, St Thomas', St Martha's, both CoE, and Chilworth Free Church as well as the Roman Catholic St Augustine's Abbey, south of the village.
+St Martha's is on the hill top north of the Village.

 There are two schools, Chilworth Infant School and Tillingbourne Junior School; a gastro-pub, the Percy Arms and a village shop.
 The village has a recreation ground with a sports pavilion, used for football.